Product Analysis & Development

 All foods are covered under CFR title 21.
 United States Department of Agriculture (USDA) requirements for meat and poultry are covered under CFR title 7.
-Determine if the food product must be registered with FDA, or if it is a meat product, with USDA.
+Determine if the food product must be registered with the FDA, or if it is a meat product, with USDA.

 - Details of what and how information should be presented on the label

-- Approved additives, their functions and limits
+- Approved additives, their functions, and limits

 - Standards of identity